BetterBuiltFool/event_handler/README.md

 KEYBINDS.rebind("example_name", pygame.K_m, pygame.KMOD_ALT)
 ```

-This changes the key for all functions bound to "example_name" get called when Alt+M is pressed instead of Shift+P.
+This changes the key for all functions bound to "example_name", which now get called when Alt+M is pressed instead of Shift+P.

 Key Maps can also be saved and loaded from file.
 This requires a path to the desired file location, including the file name and extension, and a File Parser to convert the data.
 The File Parser is a static type, and can be passed directly without be instantiated.